mpclarkson/perfect-swift-linux/README.md

 ##Introduction

-Here's a `Vagrantfile` that builds a Ubuntu 15.10 virtual machine configured with open source [Swift](http://swift.org) and the Swift server [Perfect](https://github.com/PerfectlySoft/Perfect)
+This is `Vagrantfile` that builds a Ubuntu 15.10 virtual machine configured with open source [Swift](http://swift.org) and the Swift server [Perfect](https://github.com/PerfectlySoft/Perfect).

+This installs the `swift-2.2-SNAPSHOT-2016-01-06-a` snapshot but this can be changed in the `Vagranfile`.

 ##Instructions

-1. Ensure you have [Vagrant](https://www.vagrantup.com) installed
+1. Ensure you have [Vagrant](https://www.vagrantup.com) configured.

 2. Clone this repository: